 How much is the rent in Canada per month?

-How much is monthly rent in Canada?
+How much is the monthly rent in Canada?